adiogale/CS474/ClassOperations.md

     ```

 8. CallMethod(methodName: String, objectName: String):
+    - NewObject must be called beforehand to create object.
     - Calls the method "methodName" for the object "objectName".
     - Will run all the SetOperations internally and change values of fields if necessary.
     - This will impact only the object called.